How Digital Currency and NFT Transactions Are Evolving in 2025

 What Is a Ramp Provider?

 A ramp provider is a service that converts fiat to crypto or crypto to fiat – the crucial bridge between traditional financial systems and digital assets.
-Examples include crypto exchanges, wallet platforms, and fiat onramps.
+Fiat onramps, wallet platforms, and cryptocurrency exchanges are a few examples.

 Under Visa’s 2024 policy: